-During winter months on Antarctica, Adelie penguins migrate north.
-They make their homes on large platforms of ice.
-Here, there is better access to food.
-During summer months, the penguins move south to coastal beaches.
-They look for ice‑free land where they can build nests.
+During the winter months on Antarctica, Adelie penguins migrate north where they live on large platforms of ice and have better access to food.
+During the warmer summer months, they head south to coastal beaches, looking for ice‑free ground where they can build their nests.

-To make these treks, the penguins must follow the sun.
-But in winter, the sun doesn’t rise south of the Antarctic Circle.
-So, the penguins chase the ice.
+How do they manage these arduous trips?
+They follow the sun.
+That doesn’t sound too hard.
+But remember, during the winter, the sun doesn’t rise south of the Antarctic Circle.
+To follow the sun, the penguins must chase the ice.

-Sea ice “grows” during the winter and extends out from the shoreline.
-So, as long as the penguins live at the edge of this ice, they have access to open water.
+Sea ice “grows” during the winter months and extends hundreds of kilometers further north from the shoreline.
+As long as the penguins live at the edge of this “fast” ice, there will be sunlight.